KamyarGanjian/simple-Todo-List-JS/README.md

 # Draggable TodoList
 ## HTML/CSS & JavaScript
-### you can create a task, give it a date, information, drag it to the high or low priority tasks & even order the tasks
+### you can create a task, give it a date, information, drag it to the high or low priority tasks section & even order the tasks

 <br>